-cordance with the conditions already laid down, shall endeavour to instruct his guests as much as possible.
+XXXII.
+When brethren dine together, the host, in accordance with the conditions already laid down, shall endeavour to instruct his guests as much as possible.

 XXXIII.
-The brethren shall assemble in our great houses as frequently as possible, and shall communicate one to another the name and abode of the imperator.
+The brethren shall assemble in our great houses as frequently as possible, and shall communicate one to another the name and abode of the Imperator.